-Column Title Function sim4100_WriteThru sim4100_WriteThru Only appropriate when the sim4100_func=clist.
+Column Title Function Legal Values sim4100_WriteThru Only appropriate when the sim4100_func=clist.
 Controls the write through behavior of the clist function.
-Store_Unsolicited Control the ability of 'CLIST' map descriptors to be used to store data from unsolicited messages.
-Refer also to Appendix A.6.2 value Yes, No
+Onoff, value Store_Unsolicited Control the ability of 'CLIST' map descriptors to be used to store data from unsolicited messages.
+Refer also to Section 6.6.2 .
+Yes, No